dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/UpdatedTalkNotes.md

 What conditions do you need to guarantee the existence of a closed orbit?
 Turns out not to depend on $H$, and only on the hypersurface $Y$.
-The existence of a closed orbit is equivalent
+The existence of a closed orbit is equivalent to the existence of a closed embedded curve $\gamma$ that is everywhere tangent to

 **Theorem (1987):**
 Every contact-type hypersurface in the symplectic manifold $(\RR^{2n}, \omega)$ contains a periodic orbit.